Visiting Scholars Program

 China Pharmaceutical University (CPU)

 The College of Pharmacy and China Pharmaceutical University (CPU) have an agreement to host visiting scholars from CPU with faculty at the University of Minnesota.
 The following faculty members have agreed to host (senior) graduate students, postdocs or faculty as long as the CPU scholars have experience in the faculty member’s area of expertise.
+Approval by CPU is mandatory prior to being accepted as a visiting scholar.

 Courtney Aldrich, Department of Medicinal Chemistry - infectious diseases, antimicrobial resistance, diagnostics, antibiotics, antivirals and antifungals